 Two-factor authentication makes it reasonable to loosen password restrictions, as, even if that password is disclosed, malicious actors cannot use it without the second factor of authentication.
 This authentication platform can also be linked into additional checks, such as time checks (is an employee logging in after hours), statistical checks (is an employee trying to open a command prompt when they have never done so before), and geolocation verification.
 Together, these checks will be able to verify that a legitimate employee is logging in, during the hours expected and from the location expected.

-While none of these measures will prevent phishing attacks, they can make such attacks more difficult, removing the need for security-defeating workarounds.
+While none of these measures will prevent phishing attacks or password spraying attacks, they can make such attacks more difficult, removing the need for security-defeating workarounds.
 They also lower the frustration level of employees.
 Frustrated employees are more likely to succumb to decision fatigue, and make mistakes in critical thinking that they would otherwise not make.

 Some more key points to consider: